lightning bolt Free shipping on all orders. Order Now!

 While caffeine does have some health benefits, too much of a good thing is never necessarily a “good thing.”
 When looking for a little pick-me-up, be sure to read the label to make sure you’re consuming a healthy dose of caffeine.

 Here at Proper Wild, our mouth-watering energy shots are made with 100 mg of organic caffeine that comes from green tea for clean, long-lasting energy — just the right amount if you wanted one with breakfast and one right before your afternoon workout.
-We also use 15x more L-theanine than a cup of green tea for focus and productivity, without the jitters or crash, so you can stay focused yet calm.
+We also use 15x more L-theanine than a cup of green tea for focus and productivity, with reduced jitters, so you can stay focused yet calm.

 Ready to see the difference clean ingredients can make?
 Try Proper Wild today — trust us, you’ll be glad you did!